triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 ### Processing and scoring photos

-This is the part of the blog post where I am in danger of finally getting to the point, I think - I know, I'm shocked as well but here we are.
-Here's how I wanted that upload handler to work:
+This is the part of the blog post where I am in danger of finally getting to the point, I think - I know, I'm as shocked as you are but here we are.
+Earlier I sketched out the upload handler but here's how I filled that out to save the photo, score it, and notify the slideshow client of it:

 ```typescript
 app.post("/upload", upload.single("image-file"), async (req: Request, res: Response) => {